docupotamus/docupotamus/site/docs/quickstart.md

 :::

 :::tip
-In the right-docked Toolbar, open the "Environment Variables" tab to personalize these snippets!
+In the right-docked Toolbar, open the "Parameters" tab to personalize these snippets!
 :::

 ```shell